The best kettle in the UK: great electric kettles in 2022 revealed

-Much more than just a jug for making tea - we put the best kettles to the test
+Much more than just a jug for making tea - we put the best kettles in the UK to the test.

-We’ve spent the past three weeks putting some of the most popular kettles through their paces, timing how long they take to boil, negotiating special features and testing their durability, to find the best value options and the kettles that really perform.
+This is why we’ve spent weeks and weeks putting the best electric kettles on the market through their paces, timing how long they take to boil, negotiating special features and testing their durability, to find the best value options and the kettles that really perform.

 Upvote of downvote to have your say on our shortlist, or scroll down for the expert's view.

 1. Dualit 1.7 litre Classic Kettle in Polished Finish

 This stainless steel kettle comes with Whisper Boil technology, making it one of the quietest kettles out there.
 Its fast-boil and has two water gauges – one in litres, one in cups – a non-spill spout and the repairable and replaceable element means it’ll last for years.
 Matching toaster and other colours available.